pvcraven/arcade_book/source/chapters/11_loops_and_random_numbers/loops_and_random_numbers.rst

 (Code for this program is below: :ref:`number-guessing-game-code`)

-Wait, what does this looping have to do with graphics and video games?
+Wait, what does this simple text game have to do with advanced graphical games?
 A lot.
-Each *frame* the game displays is one time through a loop.
-You may be familiar with the frames-per-second (FPS) statistic that games show.
+You may be familiar with
+the frames-per-second (FPS) statistic that games show.
 The FPS represents the number of times the computer updates the screen each second.
+Each *frame* in a video game is one time through a loop.
 The higher the rate, the smoother the game.
-(Although an FPS rate past 60 is faster than most screens can update, so there isn't much point to push it past that.)
+(Although an FPS rate past 60 is faster than most screens can update, so there's not much point to go faster.)
-The figure below shows the game Eve Online and a graph showing how many frames per second the computer is able to display.
+The figure below shows the game Eve Online and a graph showing how many frames per second the computer displaying.

 .. figure:: fps.png

     FPS in video games

 The loop in these games works like the flowchart in the figure below.
-Despite the complexities of modern games, the inside of this loop is similar to a calculator program.
-Get user input.
-Perform calculations.
-Output the result.
-In a video game, we try to repeat this up to 60 times per second.

 .. figure:: game_loop.svg

     Game loop

+Despite the
+complexities of modern games, the inside of these loops all have three common steps:

+1. Get user input.
+2. Perform calculations.
+3. Output the result.

+In a video game, we try to repeat this 60 times per second.

-There can even be loops inside of other loops.
-A real "loop the loop."
-Take a look at the "Draw Everything" box in Figure 4.2.
+There can even be loops *inside* of loops.
+Take a look at the "Draw Everything" flowchart below.
 This set of code loops through and draws each object in the game.
-That loop is inside of the larger loop that draws each frame of the game, which looks like the figure below.
+You can put this loop inside the larger loop that draws each frame of the game (outputs the result).

 .. figure:: draw_everything.svg